 Step 2: Assess your risk tolerance.

 Your optimal investing strategy depends on your risk tolerance.
-Are you risk-averse, moderate, or risk-loving?
 Do you value safety or growth?
+Ask yourself the following questions to find out.

 My goal is to minimize swings in my portfolio’s value, even if growth does not keep pace with inflation.